You can reset Microsoft Edge to its default settings on Windows 11 by navigating through the browser’s settings menu.

 Resetting via PowerShell and Command Line

-Advanced users can use PowerShell to clear browser data.
+For advanced users, PowerShell (a command-line tool for advanced users) can be used to clear browser data.
 Requires Administrator Privileges:

 - Right-click the Start button and select Terminal (Admin).